C.J. ('Jonty') Driver

 He is now a full-time writer, though he is also one of the five Trustees of the Beit Trust, which exists to help the people of Zimbabwe, Zambia and Malawi, in particular with education, health-care, conservation and other projects.

 He has been an honorary senior lecturer at the School of Literature and Creative Writing, University of East Anglia, since 2007.
-He was a judge for the Caine Prize for African Writing, 2007 and 2008.
+He was a judge for the Caine Prize for African Writing, 2007 and 2008, and is still a member of its Advisory Council.
 He was a Bogliasco Fellow in 2007.
 He was a Fellow at the Macdowell Colony in New Hampshire, USA, in the Fall of 2009, and a Fellow at the Hawthornden Writers' Retreat in March/April 2011.

 He is married with three children and eight grandchildren, and he and his wife live in East Sussex, though they travel widely and often visit South Africa.
 At the end of 2016 he had major cardiac surgery to replace his aortic valve, bypass a cardiac artery, and carry out an ablation to counteract atrial fibrillation.
 He has made a complete recovery from the operation, and has resumed his daily programme of jogging, walking and other exercise.